MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Create_and_configure_host_pools_and_session_hosts_AADDS.md

 #### Task 1: Install Microsoft Remote Desktop client (MSRDC) on a Windows 10 computer

-1. Within the Remote Desktop session to **az140-cl-vm11a**, start Microsoft Edge and navigate to [Windows Desktop client download page](https://go.microsoft.com/fwlink/?linkid=2068602) and, when prompted, run its installation by following prompts.
+1. Within the Bastion session to **az140-cl-vm11a**, start Microsoft Edge and navigate to [Windows Desktop client download page](https://go.microsoft.com/fwlink/?linkid=2068602) and, when prompted, run its installation by following prompts.
 Select the option **Install for all users on this machine**.
 1. Once the installation completes, start the Remote Desktop client.

 #### Task 2: Subscribe to a Azure Virtual Desktop workspace